This post was last updated on February 23, 2024 by Preethi Sukumaran

 However, it is not necessary that everyone experiences pitta aggravation only in this order.
 Sometimes if aggravation is very high, you could quickly go to hair thinning and hair balding stage.
 In many men with a genetic history of baldness, this is the case.
 The prakriti already has high pitta which is passed on by both parents.
 When this combines with high stress and unsuitable diet, we can see early manifestation of high pitta aggravation like balding.

-Causes for High Pitta that affect the volume of your hair according to Sushruta Samhita
+How to increase volume of your hair – what to avoid according to Sushruta Samhita

-Besides this our food, and lifestyle choices and also circumstances in our life can further aggravate Pitta.
-Some of these factors are:
+Besides genetics, food, and lifestyle choices and also circumstances in our life can further aggravate Pitta.
+Some of these factors explained in Sushruta Samhita are:

 Here’s a video illustrating the importance of controlling Anger, using lessons from the Vishnu Purana.